This post may contain eBay affiliate links. Please read our disclosure policy.

-The Michael Jordan Fleer RC #57 is our pick for the top investment in all of trading cards for the next 10 years and maybe the best sports card investment period (yes including stocks, real estate, and bitcoin).
+The Michael Jordan Fleer RC #57 is our pick for the top investment in all of the trading cards for the next ten years and maybe the best sports card investment period (including stocks, real estate, and bitcoin).

 Most Valuable Michael Jordan Basketball Cards

-The thing is, he’s amassed a large collection of cards over the years, and it can sometimes be difficult to tell if they’re worth anything.
+The thing is, he’s amassed an extensive collection of cards over the years, and it can sometimes be difficult to tell if they’re worth anything.

 Our Michael Jordan Basketball Cards Picks

-Best Value/Bargain: 1985 Michael Jordan Nike Promo RC #2 (SHOP NOW)
+Best Value/Bargain: 1985 Michael Jordan Nike Promo RC #2 (SHOP EBAY)

-Most Unique: 1991 Michael Jordan Upper Deck Basbell RC #SP1 (SHOP NOW)
+Most Unique: 1991 Michael Jordan Upper Deck Basbell RC #SP1 (SHOP EBAY)

-Best Looking: 1985 Michael Jordan Prism Jewel Stickers RC #7 (SHOP NOW)
+Best Looking: 1985 Michael Jordan Prism Jewel Stickers RC #7 (SHOP EBAY)

 Why Are Michael Jordan Basketball Cards So Valuable?